+b.
+Export Price

+10. The Authority has computed export price for subject goods for the subject countrybased on Directorate General of Commercial Intelligence and Statistics (DGCI&S), transactionwise import data.
+Price adjustments have been made for ocean freight, marine insurance, commission, port expenses, bank charges and handling charges.

 c.
-Export price

-10. The Authority has computed the export price for subject goods for the subject countries based on Directorate General of Commercial Intelligence and Statistics (DGCI&S) transaction-wise import data.
-Adjustments have been made for ocean freight, marine insurance, port expenses, bank charges, commission, inland freight expenses (and VAT in case of China PR).

-d.
-Dumping margin
+Dumping Margin

-11. The normal value and the export price have been compared at ex-factory level, which prima facie shows dumping margin is above the de-minimis level and is significant in respect of the PUC from the subject countries.
-There is sufficient prima facie evidence that the PUC from subject countries is being dumped into the Indian market by the exporters from the subject countries.
+11. The normal value and the export price have been compared at ex-factory level, which prima facie shows dumping margin is above the de-minimis level, and is significant in respect of the PUC from the subject country.
+There is sufficient prima facie evidence that the PUC from subject country is being dumped into the Indian market by the exporters from the subject country.